You can find the answers to some more technical and complex questions here.

 The real question is: how many end-to-end tests do you really need once you have contract tests, and in which environment - test or production?
 The answer to this question depends on your organisation's risk profile.

 There is generally a trade off between the amount of confidence you have that your system is bug free, and the speed with which you can respond to any bugs you find.
 A 10 hour test suite may make you feel secure that all the functionality of your system is working, but it will decrease your ability to put out a new release quickly when a bug is inevitably found.
+This is related to the concept of MTTR and change lead time (see "The Four Key Metrics" below).

 If you work in an environment where you prioritise "agility" over "stability", then maybe you would be better off investing the time that you would have spent maintaining end-to-end tests in improving your ability to find and fix bugs more quickly.
 For example: